14 Ideas for Providing a Memorable Customer Experience

 If you don’t take care of your customers and fail to provide them with these “wow” moments, somebody else likely will.

-When customers make direct contact with a business, staff must respond by using their own understanding of human behaviour and intent along with all the insights generated by an engagement engine.
-This helps to create personalised experiences that produce the right outcomes for both sides.
+When customers reach out to a business, staff must combine their understanding of human behaviour and intent with insights provided by engagement tools.
+This allows them to deliver personalised experiences that create positive outcomes for both the customer and the business.

 Richard McCrossan